 Hyaluronic acid is a favorite in skincare because it draws in moisture and helps your skin stay smooth and plump.
 The cool thing?
 When derived from plants, it tends to be gentler on the skin perfect if you lean toward more natural products.
 Plus, plant-based options are a great fit for anyone trying to make their skincare routine a little more eco-friendly.

 Then there’s jojoba oil, another go-to for hydration.
 It’s very similar to the oil your skin produces naturally, so it helps balance moisture without clogging your pores.
 That makes it a great pick if you’ve got dry, sensitive, or combination skin.
-And again, it's usually a lot kinder to your skin when it's from natural sources.
+And again, it's usually a lot kinder to your skin when it’s sourced from natural, high-quality formulations such as those you’d find from Boost Lab.

 Eco-Friendly Skincare Packaging: What to Look For